sisyphosloughs/photo-sidecar-cleaner/README.md

 The cause is often an unthoughtful workflow, leading to an image ending up in different folders.
 Therefore, a good strategy for storing image files is worthwhile to avoid unwanted redundancies.

 When we edit images with a program, the original image file usually remains unchanged.
 However, changes often occur to the sidecar files.
 With Lightroom, an image does not even need to be changed for this to happen.
-If we export an unchanged image file, the export is saved in the sidecar file.
+If we export an unchanged image file, data about the export is saved in the sidecar file.
 If such an image is also located elsewhere, the image files do not differ, but the sidecar files do.

 If we want to clean up our data structure, we can find and delete duplicate images with a duplicate search.
 Since the sidecar files differ, the duplicate search cannot help us here.